Tencent/rapidjson/doc/sax.md

 Note that, the example code does not pass any parameters in `EndArray()` and `EndObject()`.
 An `SizeType` can be passed but it will be simply ignored by `Writer`.

-You may doubt that,

-> "why not just using `sprintf()` or `std::stringstream` to build a JSON?"
+You may doubt that, why not just using `sprintf()` or `std::stringstream` to build a JSON?

 There are various reasons:
 1. `Writer` must output a well-formed JSON.
 If there is incorrect event sequence (e.g. `Int()` just after `StartObject()`), it generates assertion fail in debug mode.
 2. `Writer::String()` can handle string escaping (e.g. converting code point `U+000A` to `\n`) and Unicode transcoding.
 3. `Writer` handles number output consistently.
 For example, user can set precision for `Double()`.
-3. `Writer` implements the event handler concept.
+4. `Writer` implements the event handler concept.
 It can be used to handle events from `Reader`, `Document` or other event publisher.
-4. `Writer` can be optimized for different platforms.
+5. `Writer` can be optimized for different platforms.

 Anyway, using `Writer` API is even simpler than generating a JSON by ad hoc methods.